twmarshall/tbd/README.md

 loglevel to "DEBUG".

 To turn on more useful DDG output, edit core/src/main/scala/tbd/master/Main.scala, changing 'val debug' to 'true'.
-Note: this will cause tests using MockDDG to fail.
-Just ignore that.